owozsh/blog/src/content/posts/wayland-hidpi-workarounds.md

 pubDate: "May 18 2024"
 ---

+If you're using Wayland and have tried setting the experimental fractional scaling up, you probably noticed by this point that XWayland applications look blurry and weird.

-This is a collection of workarounds for problems related with using Wayland and Fractional Scaling.
+This post brings a collection of workarounds for Wayland's fractional scaling problems.

 ### My environment